SteffenPL/MyPaintEdSlides/README.md

 To my knowledge, there exists no tool so far, which automatically creates nice presentations out of MyPaint Layers.

+# Usage

+**If someone wants to use it, please write me a message and I will document the useage!**

+In very, very short:
+ 1. use MyPaint to create the slides, save as `.ora` into one folder.
+The slides will appear in alphabetical order.
+ 2. copy the `demo` folder to a place which will later contain the final presentation.
+(We need the backgrounds and the reveal.js files)
+ 3. run ```python ora_interface.py "<input folder>" <output_folder>```

+Now, the output folder contains the `index.html` which is the presentation.

 # Presentations created with MyPaintEdSlides

 [Talk on Symplectic Numerical Integration, Universtiy of Auckland, 2018](https://steffenpl.github.io/MyPaintEdSlides/test/output_complete/index.html)